johanmoritz/freecol/report.md

 The build always worked perfectly, without any errors and running tests was also very easy on our systems (macOS and ubuntu), only needing to run for example`ant alltest`.

-In conclusiong, Yes, we plan to continue using this project.
+In conclusion, Yes, we plan to continue using this project.

 ## Complexity